Shutty Bench, British Columbia: Name origin

 In 1897 or 1898, Andrew Shutty arrived, claimed approximately 500 acres, built a log house, and farmed.
 Following a forest fire, which swept through soon afterward, the benchland was subdivided and sold to newly arriving Slovaks.
 The earliest known newspaper mention of Shutty Bench is 1909.
 Some called the place British Bench, perhaps in jest, after an influx of British settlers.
 Ronda, Rhonda, or Rhonda Beach were also used at the time, but most likely identify the beach itself, the primary access point.
 On the Canadian Pacific Railway (CP) lake boat timetables for 1923–1956, Schuletty was the spelling of the stop.

 Early community

 All the habitable land on the bench and waterfront was claimed or purchased prior to World War I. Drawn by CP publicity, many came from England with dreams of establishing a commercial orchard.
 However, the lengthy time for an apple orchard to mature and bear fruit, and the ultimate glut of producers, proved disappointing.
 The apple and cherry orchards that did develop in the area steadily diminished.
 During the 1930s and 1940s, a community club organized dances, cards parties, and social events.
 After the school closed in 1946, students were bussed to Kaslo.
-The demolition of the schoolhouse in 1950, ended the community club, reducing Shutty Bench to a Kaslo suburb.
+Naomi Miller’s claim that the schoolhouse was demolished in 1950 is inaccurate.
+Official discussions regarding the disposal of the building and surrounding property did not begin until 1964, coinciding with road improvement plans related to the construction of the Duncan Dam (Nelson Daily News, March 14, 1964).